Power Stone (TV series): Episode list

 Power Stone aired on TBS in Japan from April 3 to September 25, 1999, for 26 episodes.
-It was later licensed and dubbed in English by ADV Films in North America and was partly broadcast on the Canadian YTV channel in 2003.
-The show previously aired in Singapore through Kids Central.
+Bandai Visual released the series on DVD, LaserDisc and VHS across seven volumes between September 25, 1999 and March 25, 2000.

+It was later licensed for distribution in North America by Lacey Entertainment who produced an English-language dub with Kaleidoscope Entertainment.
+ADV Films acquired home video rights, releasing the series across six DVDs between October 31, 2001 and July 2, 2002.
+The series premiered on AXN Asia in September 2000.
+This was followed by a Singapore-specific broadcast through Kids Central starting that December.
+In Canada, the series debuted on YTV between May 5, 2002 and October 18, 2003.
 It was broadcast in Brazil by Globo; however, its age rating being reclassified there over concerns about violent content and the character of Kikunojo (Ayame's cross-dressing brother, an original character to the series) led to the series being hastily edited, with episode 12 being skipped.

 TBS licenses the show for overseas airing/broadcast or retail.